entando/entando-docs/vuepress/docs/next/tutorials/create/ms/spring-boot-ms.md

 - The URL where your microservice can be accessed follows this pattern:
 `YOUR-HOST-NAME/YOUR-BUNDLE-NAME/YOUR-MS-NAME/`

-     With a local quickstart EntandoApp, the URL for this tutorial will look something like this:
+     In a quickstart environment, the URL for this tutorial will look something like this:
 `quickstart.192.168.64.34.nip.io/spring-ms-project-f5bb760b/spring-ms/`

 - Using this URL in your browser, go to